AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 12. Carefully insert and screw-in QMX+ enclosure's top.

 # Ordering PCB's
-I personally have a habit ordering PCB's from JLCPCB (again, I am not associated with them!).
+I personally have a habit ordering PCB's from <a href="https://jlcpcb.com">JLCPCB</a> (again, I am not associated with them!).
 For the convenience, all 3 PCB's can be ordered in one order.
 1. ATU (see link above to download fabrication files)
 2. ATU Mount PCB - from this repo
 3. QMX+ Companion PCB - from this repo